 When pads are removed from a hydraulic disc caliper they leave a space that allows the pistons that power the brake to close.
 This can cause problems and means you need to perform a brake bleed – a hassle you could do without!

-You’re going on holiday and need to get your bike into your car or bike box.
-The pedals often get in the way but can be a pain to remove without the right tools.
+If you’re packing up your bike into a car or bike box, the pedals often get in the way but can be a pain to remove without the right tools.

 Remember to add a little anti-seize to the spindles when you replace the pedals.
 It can go a long way to stopping them from seizing, especially after a wet winter.